HEAL/cedar-form-docs/docs/index.md

 # I found my CEDAR form.
 Now What?

-## Providing team members access to a CEDAR form:
+## Providing team members access to a CEDAR form

 * One individual registers a study on the Platform, but multiple team members can collaborate on a form.
 * Each team member needs a CEDAR account.
 * The registering member shares the study’s CEDAR form with other team members.

-## Expanding and collapsing form sections:
+## Expanding and collapsing form sections

 * CEDAR forms open in “expanded” format, with all metadata fields visible.
 * Section headings are in green text, and metadata fields are in black.
 * Consider “collapsing” each section and expanding them individually, as needed.

-## Overview:
+## Overview

 * The CEDAR form has 9 sections:
     * [Minimal Info](minimal-info.md)